 - Pour the mixture into the popsicle molds and freeze overnight

 By far this is the simpler most sophisticated summer cocktail which is also an easy drink to prepare.
-Aperol Spritz is originally from northern Italy, this cocktail recipe has been adapted in Barcelona, where instead of using Italian Prosecco, a local Cava overtakes the stage.
+Aperol Spritz is originally from northern Italy, but in Barcelona, a twist has been created.
+Instead of using Italian Prosecco and Aperol, a local Cava and the Bonanto overtakes the stage.
 Why?
 Because it tastes local!